jonnycross10/DrillLanguageLearning/README.md

 As of right now, this program is only meant for english to japanese sets, but will be expanded in the future.

-Go to your quizlet set and under options>export>copy>copy text
+Go to your quizlet set and under options>export>copy text

 paste text into txt variable